jgravelle/Groqqle/README.md

 ![Groqqle Features](image-5.png)

-## 🚀 Why Choose Groqqle 2.0?
+## 🚀 Why Choose Groqqle 2.1?

-Groqqle 2.0 stands out as a powerful tool for developers, researchers, content creators, and businesses:
+Groqqle 2.1 stands out as a powerful tool for developers, researchers, content creators, and businesses:

 - **Instant Original Content**: Generate fresh, unique content on any topic, saving time and resources.
 - **Multilingual Capabilities**: Process and synthesize information from foreign language sources, breaking down language barriers.
 - **Flexible Output**: Tailor content to any target market or audience, adjusting complexity and style as needed.
-- **Easy Integration**: Developers can quickly incorporate Groqqle into their projects, enhancing applications with powerful search and content generation capabilities.
+- **Easy Integration**: Developers can quickly incorporate Groqqle into their projects using the web interface, API, or the new Groqqle_web_tool.
 - **Customizable Comprehension Levels**: Adjust the output to match any reading level, from elementary to expert.
 - **Diverse Source Processing**: Extract insights from various media types, including articles, websites, and videos.

-Whether you're building a content aggregation platform, a research tool, or an AI-powered writing assistant, Groqqle 2.0 provides the flexibility and power you need to deliver outstanding results.
+Whether you're building a content aggregation platform, a research tool, or an AI-powered writing assistant, Groqqle 2.1 provides the flexibility and power you need to deliver outstanding results.

 ## 🛠️ Installation